 The results are shown in Figure \ref{tab:The-user-study-of}.
 The average score is shown in the ``Overall'' column.
-Our method (``Emotion-VS") performs better than the other methods on the accuracy and the emotion metrics.
+Our method (``Emotion-VS'') performs better than the other methods on the accuracy and the emotion metrics.
 On the emotion metric, we beat the best baseline by a margin of 0.87.
 Although we are doing slightly worse on the coverage metric (-0.13 compared to the best baseline), the drop in quality is minimal (-0.04 compared to the best baseline).
-The results suggest that the selection of emotional key frames and clips does not only capture the emotion of the original video, but also improves the overall accuracy of the summary, since an accurate summary should capture emotional content.
+The results suggest that the selection of emotional key frames and clips does not only capture the emotion of the original video, but also improves the overall accuracy of the summary, since emotional content plays an important role in an accurate summary.
 Our emotion-oriented summarization method significantly increases the amount of emotional contents captured by the summary without material loss on other quality measures.

-\pl{ A qualitative evaluation is shown in Figure \ref{fig:summary_results}.
+We show a qualitative evaluation in Figure \ref{fig:summary_results}.
 At the top, the figure shows a video of an art therapist (the woman in green).
 Different from other methods, our summarization not only captured the therapy procedure, but also focused on the sadness of the therapist, which is the central emotion conveyed in this video.
 At the bottom, we illustrate a user-generated video where a father surprises his daughter during a baseball game by dressing as the catcher and revealing himself.
-All baseline methods are more focused on the baseball game itself, which, however, is the least related to the emotion of this video.
-In contrast, our method clearly captures the revealing of the father, the surprised daughter, and the subsequent, emotional hug.}
+All baseline methods are more focused on the baseball game itself, which is only marginally related to the emotion of this video.
+In contrast, our method clearly captures the reveal of the father, the surprised daughter, and the subsequent emotional hug.

 Figure \ref{fig:Retrieval_result} demonstrates an example of using the video summary for retrieval on all available videos in terms of cosine similarity between videos and frames in Eq (\ref{eq:maximum_attribution}).
 The results shows the top retrieval results are all the same category and share some common visual characteristics.
 This also indicates the effectiveness of our method when finding the emotional clips.